The Holy Quran: History, the background, the 7th Century culture, the preservation of the Holy Quran and the overall impact

 During that time in Arabia when tribal rivalry was prominent, some tribes prevailed over the others, sometimes through their unique and generous contributions to their tribal society.
-Prophet Muhammad (SAWS)’s grandfather, Abdul Muttalib, was the chieftain of the tribe Quraish and he did something that not only elevated his status within the Quraish, but it elevated the status of the Quraish amongst the other tribes.
+Prophet Muhammad (SAWS)’s grandfather, Abdul Muttalib, was the chieftain of the tribe Quraish and he did something that not only elevated his status within the Quraish, but it elevated the status of Quraish amongst the other tribes.
 When Abdul Muttalib was young, he rediscovered the well ZamZam through his dreams.
 ZamZam is the well that miraculously started for Abraham (AS)’s infant son, Ishmael (AS), when Abraham (AS) left his wife, Hagar, and his infant son in the desolate valley of Mekkah according to the instruction of Allah Almighty.
-Over time ZamZam was buried and got hidden.
-Everyone knew about its existence, but no one could find it until Abdul Muttalib had the similar dreams of discovering the well in three consecutive nights.
-When he finally dug the place and rediscovered the well of ZamZam, it had a huge impact in the surrounding communities of that desert area where water was very scarce and was valued the most.
-Though Abdul Muttalib shared the water free with other tribes, it gave him the opportunity to trade – he was known as a very generous, wealthy and good chieftain.
+Over time ZamZam became buried and was hidden.
+Everyone knew about its existence, but no one could find it until finally, when Abdul Muttalib had the similar dreams of discovering the well in three consecutive nights, and he finally rediscovered the well of ZamZam.
+It had a huge impact in the surrounding communities of that desert area where water was very scarce and valued the most.
+Though Abdul Muttalib shared the water free of charge with other tribes, it gave him the opportunity to trade – he was known as a very generous, wealthy and good chieftain.

 The Birth Of Prophet Muhammad (SAWS):

-Abdullah was the father of Prophet Muhammad (SAWS), who died a few months before Prophet Muhammad (SAWS) was even born.
+Abdullah was the father of Prophet Muhammad (SAWS), who died a few months before Prophet Muhammad (SAWS) was born.
 Only after a few months of Abdullah’s death when Prophet Muhammad (SAWS) was born in the year 570, his grandfather, Abdul Muttalib was still very emotional and held this newborn grandson very dear to his heart.
-Thus Prophet Muhammad (SAWS)’s status was elevated from the day of his birth within the tribe Quraish.
+Thus Prophet Muhammad (SAWS)’s status was elevated from the day of his birth within the tribe of Quraish.
 But it is hard to understand God’s ways sometimes.
 Prophet Muhammad (SAWS) became an orphan at the age of around 5 after the sudden death of his mother Ameena form some sickness.
 He then was brought up by his grandfather.
 But after a few years Abdul Muttalib also died.
-He then was placed with his uncle Abu Talib as he was the oldest of Prophet Muhammad (SAWS)'s uncles and also it was his nature of generosity that made him to take care of an orphan.
+He then was placed with his uncle Abu Talib as he was the oldest of Prophet Muhammad (SAWS)'s uncles and also it was his nature of generosity that made him to take on the responsibility to take care of the orphan.
 Abu Talib had lots of children, they all took parts in the household chores.
 Prophet Muhammad (SAWS) was assigned to take care of the sheep and the goats.
-Thus he became a shepherd in his very young age even though he was the grandson of a once very famous Chieftain.
+Thus he became a shepherd in his very young age even though he was the grandson of the very famous Chieftain.
 Thus God puts people in situations to gain life training.
-It is said that every Prophets of God at some point in their lives were shepherds.
-As he was growing up helping his uncle he took parts in the family trading business and rode with the caravans from his early teen years.
+It is said that every Prophets of God, at some point in their lives, were shepherds.
+As Prophet Muhammad (SAWS) was growing up helping his uncle he took parts in the family trading business and rode with the caravans from his early teen years.
 He was also known as the trustworthy or “Al-Amin” by everyone.
 He was married at the age of 25 to a wealthy business woman named Khadijah (RA) and lived as a normal member of Quraish until he was 40 years old.
 He was loved by everyone, and everyone trusted him with their money in trade.

-A Brief Description Of Prophet Muhammad (SAWS)’s Character Until He Reached 40 And Received Prophet Hood:
+A Brief Description Of Prophet Muhammad (SAWS)’s Character Until He Reached Age 40 And Received Prophet Hood:

 Prophet Muhammad (SAWS) had a very sweet personality and up until he reached the age of 40, he was loved by everyone around, no one had any problems with him, not only that, he was a man with such a character that he used to be called the trustworthy because of his nature from his young age.
 From time to time this friendly yet quiet person used to get away from it all and used to meditate inside of a cave named Hira of a nearby mountain called Mount Nur (Nur means light).
 He used to take food with him and stay there for a few days.
 During one of these nights during the month of Ramadan he received the very first revelation.
 The following five verses were the very first of the reveletion that he received.
 They are the first five verses of Chapter 96, "Clots of Blood" or "Al 'Alaq."